 He has worked for many organizations, including Timberland, New York Historical Society, IKEA, Google, Ford Foundation, Kanye West, Netflix, Sony, Coca-Cola, Sam Adams, Boston Book Festival, Delta, Oprah, Reddit, PBS, State Farm, NBC, Diageo, IBM, Nike, and the Obama White House.

 He was the founder and Director of the Institute of Contemporary Culture at the Royal Ontario Museum, where he did the first museum exhibit on youth cultures.

 He has taught at the University of Cambridge, MIT, and the Harvard Business School.

 He has also looked at how Americans invent and reinvent themselves.
-He had explored this theme in two more books: Big Hair and Transformations: identity construction in a contemporary culture.
+He explored this theme in two more books: Big Hair and Transformations: identity construction in a contemporary culture.

-He is the student of American culture.
+He is a student of a changing American culture.
 Plenitude published in 1997 looked at the new explosive growth of contemporary culture.
 In Flock and Flow, he shows how contemporary culture and commerce change.
 Culturematic, published by the Harvard Business Review Press in 2012, shows how we can create culture now.